What is Peregrine's illness policy?

 Everyone who presents with cold or flu symptoms will be asked to stay home for 24 hours after the onset of symptoms.
 We ask that you let your child’s Head Teacher as well as firstname.lastname@example.org know when your child is out due to illness.

-If symptoms are not due to COVID-19, a note from a doctor is required stating an alternate diagnosis for the symptoms (such as the flu or common cold) to be allowed back to school before the 2 week quarantine period ends.
+If symptoms are not due to COVID-19, a note from a doctor is required stating an alternate diagnosis for the symptoms (such as the flu or RSV), OR a negative COVID test, to be allowed back to school before the 10 day quarantine period ends.

 What are Peregrine School's policies on travel and gatherings?

 As of November 14, 2022 masking will be optional at Peregrine School.
 Anyone who wants to wear a mask will not be discouraged.
 We will require masking in the following situations:

 1) For individuals.
 We will require masking while an individual is symptomatic and allowed to be on campus e.g., 24 hours after onset of a runny nose.

 2) For cohorts.
 We will reinstate masking in a cohort if 10% of the cohort experiences an outbreak of an infectious disease e.g., covid, flu.

 3) School-wide.
 Masking will be reinstated when the county’s community level moves up from “Low” to a higher tier.

 PPE such as face masks, face shields, and gloves are available to staff and students.